 It’s not uncommon for them to have hundreds of product categories and thousands of products on offer.
 With an unoptimized structure, this often means millions of separate URL addresses that need to be handled by the search engine.

-From a business owner’s perspective, this often means technical problems on a scale that requires true expertise.
+From a business owner’s perspective, this often means problems on a scale that requires true technical SEO expertise to solve.

 The indexing problem